kavi-fi/meku/README.md

 ### Starting the local development environment

-Use the version of Node required by the project
+Use the version of Node required by the project.
+The version of Node is defined in the .package.json file.

+If you have nvm installed, you can use the correct version by running
 ```
 nvm use
 ```